22/09 6:30 PM

 We'll just have to wait and see which team gets to lift the trophy as European champions in Berlin in July 2024, but you can expect plenty of twists and turns along the way.

 Italy were gelled into an impressive team by coach Roberto Mancini in the last Euros, held in 2021 instead of 2020 as planned due to the Covid-19 pandemic.
-They face an uphill battle to retain their crown judging by the quality of their squad, however.

 Spain, featuring Leipzig's Dani Olmo, have a strong recent record in the tournament.

-Whatever happens - Europe is all set for a feast of football in summer 2024 with Germany the place to be!
+Whatever happens, Europe is all set for a feast of football in summer 2024 with Germany the place to be!